If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Language learners who sit for the DELE exams must wait two to three months for their results.

-A diploma in DELE means the Spanish government recognizes your effort to learn and speak Spanish.
+A DELE diploma means the Spanish government recognizes your effort to learn and speak Spanish.

-However, it takes quite a while for the result to appear in your mailbox.
+However, it may take some time for the result to appear in your mailbox.

 If you want a quick certification in Spanish, sitting for the DELE exam isn’t wise.